rssrobotics/rssrobotics.github.io/_attending/registration.md

 **Registration is now open: [https://www.regonline.com/RSS_2017](https://www.regonline.com/RSS_2017)**

 *Note that if you wish to purchase an additional banquet ticket, please select "Conference Banquet Guest Ticket" in the form.*

+### Press Passes

+Journalists may request a free press pass by emailing [rss-press@mit.edu](mailto:rss-press@mit.edu).
+Please provide your name, email address, organization, and any ONE of the following credentials:

+- Masthead from a current issue of a technology publication, online publication, or blog listing you as an editorial contributor.
+- Technology article published within the past three months with your byline.
+- Letter from the editor/producer on official letterhead or from a company email address that states you are covering RSS 2017 on assignment.
+- Press photo ID from your media outlet.
+- Business card from your media outlet reflecting your editorial role.

+Press passes grant access to the main conference sessions and workshops only.
+Access to social events and poster sessions requires a paid registration.

+<br/><br/>